-Figure 3.3 The Strategy Paper Implementation Risks
+Figure 8: PSF Strategy Paper Implementation Risks

-For this phase of activity we have re-examined the thinking in the light of the proposed architecture, potential implementation and phasing timeline.
+Since the original strategy we have re-examined the risks in the light of the proposed architecture, potential implementation and phasing timeline.

 The proposed timeline presumes that key delivery risks have been mitigated.
 At a summary level, these risks were initially identified as follows: